coolshare/ReactReduxStarterKit/README.md

     	}
    and VideoComponent is a stateless "function".

-   3). conditional rendering.
+   3). *conditional rendering*.
 The is an alternative of routing to show different content/page.
 Example (in MapContainer.js):

 		class _MapContainer extends Component {
 			...